Get the Employment Edge with Digital Badges

 -

-Take a look at the eight badge types listed below to find out what's involved, the requirements, and the skills you'll gain for each badge.
+Take a look at the eight badge types listed below to find out what's required, and the skills you'll gain for each badge.

 -